HolyTy/test/OCI_PrivateLB_EN.md

       - Cluster Partition Drive Letter：D:\
       - Mirror Disk Connect：mdc1
       - Servers that can run the group：Node1, Node2
-1. Configure Azure probe port resource
+1. Configure the Azure probe port resource
    - Details
      - Probeport：26001
-1. Configure monitor resources
+1. Configure the monitor resources
    - The following that monitor resource is automatically registered when setting group resouces.
    - In the case of Linux
      - mirror disk connect monitor resource